filmaj/Hydra/README.md

 #### iOS ####

 1. Include libz.dylib in your project
-2. In PhoneGap.plist, under "Plugins", add a new entry.
-For the key, add "AppLoader", and for the value, add "AppLoader"
+2. In PhoneGap.plist, under "Plugins", add these new entries:
+	1. For the key, add "AppLoader", and for the value, add "AppLoader"
+	2. For the key, add "com.nitobi.BinaryDownloader", and for the value, add "BinaryDownloader"
+	3. For the key, add "com.nitobi.ZipUtil", and for the value, add "ZipUtil"

 Why?
 ----